saucelabs/sauce-docs/docs/error-reporting/workflow-integrations/issue-tracking/jira.md

 - Does the Jira user associated with the e-mail you provided have permissions to create new issues within the project you specified?
 - Are you using e-mail/password or username/password combination instead of e-mail/API Token or username/API Token?
 API Token can be obtained here.
 - Do you have any required custom fields?
 If so, you'll need to provide values for these fields within the Custom Fields section of the Backtrace Jira workflow configuration.
-- Are you using an Issue Type other than "Bug"?
+- Are you using an Issue Type other than Bug?
 If so, make sure to specify this in the Issue Type configuration setting.
 - Does your screen have fields called "labels" and "description"?
 If one of these is missing, you'll need to specify an alternative for these in the Custom Field Mapping section.

 #### Required Jira Fields